jverzani/SymPyCore.jl/docs/src/introduction.md

 generic definitions are used, as possible.
 This also introduces some edge cases.
-For example, `x^(-2)` will balk due to the negative, integer exponent, but either `x^(-2//1)` or `x^Sym(-2)` will work as expected, as the former call first dispatches to a generic defintion, but the latter two expressions do not.
+For example, `x^(-2)` will balk due to the negative, integer exponent, but either `x^(-2//1)` or `x^Sym(-2)` will work as expected, as the former call first dispatches to a generic definition, but the latter two expressions do not.